Show All Answers

 To find a book you need to use the Washington County Cooperative Library Services' Catalog.

 A list of Book Club Kits available for kids.

 People of all ages- from newborn babies to adults- can do Summer Reading.
 Kids from birth to those entering grade 5 can participate in the Kids Summer Reading program.
-Teens in grades 6-12 can participate in the Teen Summer Reading program, and adults can participate in the Adult Summer Reading program.
+Teens entering grades 6-12 and just graduated from high school can participate in the Teen Summer Reading program, and adults can participate in the Adult Summer Reading program.

 If you are entering 6th grade in the fall, you get to participate in the Teen Summer Reading program!